Home Research Projects About Me

 Question 1 Image

-Question 1: How do we build a robot mind that is both data-efficient and provably reliable?
+Question 1: How do we build a robot mind that is both data-efficient and reliable?

-Modern deep learning gives us powerful perception, but it's often opaque and data-hungry.
-Classical control theory gives us safety guarantees, but it struggles with the messy, unstructured real world.
-I am driven by the challenge of bridging this gap: How can we design "trustworthy" learning algorithms that know what they don't know?
-Whether it's using Conformal Prediction to bound uncertainty in vision models or fusing multi-modal sensors to detect when a neural network is hallucinating, my goal is to create robotic systems that are not just smart, but fundamentally safe and robust in the face of the unknown.
+Modern deep learning gives us powerful perception, but it's often data-hungry.
+Classical control theory gives us safety guarantees, but it struggles with the unstructured real world.
+I'm driven by the challenge of bridging this gap: How can we design trustworthy learning algorithms that know what they don't know?
+My goal is to create robotic systems that are not just smart, but fundamentally safe and robust in the face of the unknown.

 Question 2 Image

-We often train robots in simulators where they have perfect knowledge of the world (state, physics, future trajectories).
+We often train robots in simulators where they have perfect knowledge of the world.
 But when deployed, they only have noisy sensors and limited onboard compute.
-This "sim-to-real" gap isn't just about domain randomization; it's about information asymmetry.
+This Sim2Real gap isn't just about domain randomization; it's about information asymmetry.
 I am fascinated by how we can train policies that explicitly reason about their own perceptual limitations.
-Can we embed safety guarantees directly into the learning process?
-By aligning what the robot sees during training with what it can see in reality, I believe we can unlock true generalist capabilities—allowing robots to act confidently even when their understanding of the world is imperfect.